yyrliu/nomad-distro-dev/README.md

-Start by forking main repository (/FAIRmat-NFDI/nomad-distro-dev) that will house all your plugins.
+Start by forking this [main repository](https://github.com/FAIRmat-NFDI/nomad-distro-dev) that will house all your plugins.

 # NOMAD Dev Distribution